rxseven/docker-playground/README.md

 docker-compose up
 ```

-This command will create and start **onigiri-proxy** container running a reverse proxy server based on [jwilder/nginx-proxy](https://hub.docker.com/r/jwilder/nginx-proxy) image and **onigiri-app** container running a web server based on [rxseven/onigiri-webapp](https://hub.docker.com/r/rxseven/onigiri-webapp).
+This command will create and start **onigiri-proxy** container running a reverse proxy server based on [jwilder/nginx-proxy](https://hub.docker.com/r/jwilder/nginx-proxy) image and **onigiri-app** container running an HTTP server based on [rxseven/onigiri-webapp](https://hub.docker.com/r/rxseven/onigiri-webapp).

 **3.** Open [https://onigiri-webapp.herokuapp.com](https://onigiri-webapp.herokuapp.com) in the browser.

-HTTPS connections from the browser goes to reverse proxy servers on the outer border of the host network.
-Reverse proxy server (running in **onigiri-proxy** container) then proxies the incoming requests on port 443 (HTTPS) towards the actual web server (running in **onigiri-app** container) which proxies the requests to the actual Onigiri app running on port 80 (HTTP).

-> Note: the reverse proxy server will use a self-signed certificate, so your web browser will almost definitely display a warning upon accessing the page.
+The reverse proxy server will use a self-signed certificate in `ssl` directory, once the browser has loaded the app, it will display an error message indicating that the app is unsafe (like [this](https://support.google.com/chrome/answer/95617)).

 > Note: the **Login with Facebook** button won’t work for you, the Facebook app specified in [`.env.production`](https://github.com/rxseven/onigiri-webapp/blob/master/.env.production) is sill in [development mode](https://developers.facebook.com/docs/apps/managing-development-cycle), and you don’t have access to it.

+### How this works

+By default, Docker exposes container ports to the IP address 0.0.0.0 (this matches all IPv4 addresses on the local machine, including 127.0.0.1).

+**onigiri-proxy** container sits between **onigiri-app** container and the clients (e.g. web browser) in order to **provide SSL termination functionality**.
+Inside the container, the **reverse proxy server** is listening on port 443 and publishes port 443 to the host system’s interfaces, the port exposed on the outside of the container (where clients connect).
+This port is accessible on the host (127.0.0.1:443) and the port is available to any client that can reach the host, e.g. [from a mobile device on the same network](#accessing-localhost-from-any-device-on-the-same-network) (192.168.1.24:443).

+**onigiri-app** container runs a **web server** serving static Onigiri app to the client, in response to their requests.
+This is the container being proxied by **onigiri-proxy** container, it must expose the port to be proxied.
+Inside the container, the **web server** is listening on [port 80](https://github.com/rxseven/onigiri-webapp/blob/master/Dockerfile.production#L65) (by default, Nginx HTTP server listens for incoming connection and binds on port 80), but it does not actually publish the port to the outside world, because we don’t want this container to be accessible on the host directly.

+The browser uses the entry in the local Hosts file to override the IP-address-to-URL mapping returned by a DNS server.
+HTTPS connections from the browser goes to the reverse proxy server on port 443 (HTTPS).
+The reverse proxy server then handles the SSL encryption/decryption (so that traffic between the reverse proxy server and web server is in HTTP) and proxies the incoming requests from the client towards the web server which proxies the requests to the Onigiri app running on port 80 (HTTP).

+> A **web server** or **HTTP sever** is a server that serve the pieces of information that form web pages to users, in response to their requests.

+> A **reverse proxy server** is a server that typically sits in front of other web servers in order to provide additional functionality that the web servers may not provide themselves.
+For more information, see [Automated Nginx Reverse Proxy for Docker](http://jasonwilder.com/blog/2014/03/25/automated-nginx-reverse-proxy-for-docker/).

 [Back to top](#table-of-contents)